ChickenProp/dwnom-interactive/README.md

 In response to feedback #3, I flipped the vertical orientation of the graph, agreeing that people were more likely to be interested in recent congresses than historical ones.
 I also added some annotations noting significant periods and events.

-To provide more detail about independents, I broke them down into their individual parties, and provided counts for each of them.
+To provide more detail about independents, I broke them down into their individual parties, and provided statistics and highlighting for each of them.

+I made the green slightly darker to make it easier to see, and also made highlights more obvious.

 ### Feedback